jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 #### NOTE:

 If there is no description field in the `package.json`, npm uses the first line of the `README.md` or README instead.
-The description helps people find your package on npm search, so it's definitely useful to make a custom description in the `package.json` to make your package easier to find.
+The description helps people find your package when searching npm, so it's definitely useful to make a custom description in the `package.json` to make your package easier to find.

-### How to Customize the `package.json` questionnairre
+### How to Customize the `package.json` questionnaire

 If you expect to create many package.json files, you might wish to customize the questions asked during the init process, so that the files always contain key information that you expect.
 You can customize the fields as well as the questions that are asked.